Sicos1977/QuartzWebApi/README.md

     "Group": "TriggerKeyGroup"
 }
 ```

+this will return `true` when the job is unscheduled or `false` when not

 ### Unschedule multiple jobs

-Do a `POST` request to `scheduler/unschedulejobs` with in the body the triggers of the job to unschedule
+Do a `POST` request to `scheduler/unschedulejobs` with in the body the triggers of the jobs to unschedule

 ```json
 [